-- individual not a New Zealand citizen and not ordinarily resident in New Zealand; - body corporate incorporated outside New Zealand or any New Zealand subsidiary owned 25% (per cent) or more by any such - body corporate of which 25% (per cent) or more of any class of shares is held by an overseas person; - body corporate of which the power to control the composition of 25% (per cent) or more of

-- the governing body of the body corporate is held by an overseas person; and - body corporate of which the right to exercise or control the exercise of 25% (per cent) or more of the voting power at any meeting of the body corporate is held or owned 25% (per cent) or more by an overseas person.
+- individual not a New Zealand citizen and not ordinarily resident in New Zealand; - body corporate incorporated outside New Zealand or any New Zealand subsidiary owned more than 25% (per cent) by any such body corporate; - body corporate where either more than 25% (per cent) of any class of shares is held by an overseas person, where the power to control the composition of more than 25% (per cent) of the governing body is held by an overseas person or where the right to exercise or control the exercise of more than 25% (per cent) of the voting power at any meeting of that body corporate is held or owned more than 25% (per cent) by an overseas person.

 The definition of "sensitive land" is set out in full in Part 1, Schedule 1 of the OI Act.
 Broadly speaking, there are two types of sensitive land, being residential land (but not otherwise sensitive land) and sensitive land (but not residential land).
 Residential land (but not otherwise sensitive land) is property that has the category of residential or lifestyle in, or for the purpose of, the relevant district valuation roll.
-Examples of sensitive land (but not residential land) include any:
+Sensitive land (but not residential land) includes (without limitation) any:

-- non-urban land that exceeds five hectares: - land on islands which is not the main islands (North Island and South Island), and other islands listed in Part 2 of Schedule 1; - the foreshore and seabed; and - land greater than 0.4 hectares which adjoins sensitive land.
+- non-urban land that exceeds five hectares; - land on islands which is not the main islands (North Island and South Island), and other islands listed in Part 2 of Schedule 1. - · the marine and coastal area: and - land greater than 0.4 hectares which adjoins sensitive land.